ihassin/cross-compile-macosx-pi/Readme.md

 ```

-# Remote debugging using NetyBeans
+# Remote debugging using NetBeans

 Step-debugging the code in NetBeans is a treat.